-This paper presents a family of simple nonparametric tests of the autoregressive unit root hypothesis which are free of tuning parameters and improve upon existing tuning parameter free tests in terms of asymptotic local power.
+This paper presents a family of simple nonparametric tests of the autoregressive unit root hypothesis, which are based on tuning parameter free statistics and improve upon existing tuning parameter free tests in terms of asymptotic local power.
 Compared to parametric tests, the proposed tests avoid many of the issues related to nuisance parameters, at least asymptotically, while maintaining competitive power properties.
 The nonparametric tests are constructed as a ratio of the sample variance of the observed series and that of a fractional partial sum (fractional difference of a negative order) of the series.
 Recently, fractional integration has been attracting increasing attention from both theoretical and empirical researchers in economics and finance, see e.g. Baillie (1996) or Robinson (2003) for reviews.
-In this paper, fractional integration techniques are exploited to construct a family of tests for an autoregressive unit root.2
+In this paper, fractional integration techniques are exploited to construct a family of tests for an autoregressive unit root.2 The variance ratio statistic is indexed by one parameter, d, which determines the order of the fractional partial summation, but since the asymptotic distribution depends on d this is not a tuning parameter.
+The test procedure itself applies a sieve bootstrap to improve finite sample performance.
+The lag length p in the sieve approximation does not appear in the asymptotic distribution, and the variance ratio test with the bootstrap procedure is therefore not tuning parameter free.